St Leonards School

-the country school in the city
+the country school in the city where every child counts!

 If you're looking for a small, friendly school where everybody will know your child's name, you've found it.

 Our school is in the Dunedin suburb of St Leonards, overlooking Otago Harbour.
 Our values, attitudes and environment mean we are much more like a country school than a city school.

 As a green-gold Enviroschool our children care for the environment and know they can make a difference in the world.

 Our children are active, creative and constantly encouraged to ask questions, be curious and challenge the status quo.

 We allow children to climb trees, run around barefoot (if they choose too) and play in the mud.
 We foster an environment where children look after each other and learn to become self managers.